-The key element of working in the classroom is finding an appropriate environment to work in and the course will examine all the options in detail.
-This short article is going to have a look at one successful and very popular approach.
-The use of umbrellas and parasols.
+The key element of working in the classroom is finding an appropriate environment to work in.
+This article is going to have a look at one successful and very popular approach – the use of umbrellas and parasols.

-As successful practioners in education we will have bright, colourful, stimulating and busy classrooms, fantastic for general stimulation but very distracting when we want to work with individuals.
-For sensory work we need is to focus the child’s senses upon the stimuli we are presenting.
-In the general classroom there is too much going on and other adults and pupils moving around causing distractions.
+As successful practitioners in education we will have bright, colourful, stimulating and busy classrooms, fantastic for general stimulation but very distracting when we want to work with individual learners.
+For sensory work we need to focus the learner’s senses upon the stimuli we are presenting.
+In the general classroom there is too much going on and other adults and learners moving around causing distractions.

-We need something similar in the class room and the humble umbrella, cheaply bought, provides a simple way of screening of achieving that.
-It can also act as a screen for projection and we can hang artefacts from the spokes for the child to interact with.
+We need something similar in the classroom and the humble umbrella, cheaply bought, provides a simple way of achieving that.
+It can also act as a screen for projection and we can hang artefacts from the spokes for the learner to interact with.

-Literacy work can be introduced hanging artefacts linked to a particular story or numeracy work by hanging various shapes groups of similar objects to count and handle.
+Literacy work can be introduced by using artefacts linked to a particular story, or numeracy work by hanging various shapes or groups of similar objects to count and handle.

-White umbrellas can be used for projection placing the projector behind the umbrella and back projecting through the material allows the child to access images even in a brightly lit classroom.
-A child with poor visual skills can be given the opportunity to focus on bright moving and meaningful images without the distractions of the classroom.
+White umbrellas can be used for projection.
+Placing the projector behind the umbrella and back projecting through the material allows the learner to access images, even in a brightly lit classroom.
+A learner with poor visual skills can be given the opportunity to focus on bright moving and meaningful images without the distractions of the classroom.

-Have a look at the Hirstwood Training’s Facebook site http://www.facebook.com/HirstwoodTraining for some examples of umbrellas in use and if you have any favourite and useful examples take a photo and place them on the Facebook site we would love to see them and share them with everyone else.
+Have a look at the Hirstwood Training’s Facebook site http://www.facebook.com/HirstwoodTraining for some examples of umbrellas in use.
+If you have any favourite and useful examples, take a photo and place them on the Facebook site; we would love to see them and share them with everyone else.